 After Filing a Claim

 After you’ve submitted your claim, it’s on to the repair work.
 Unfortunately, insurance fraud increases significantly after a major disaster.
-As you seek out professionals to repair your home, it’s important that you refrain from signing over rights to your claims, especially to contractors who arrive at your door unannounced and make promises to take over the entire claim process.
-That’s a red flag.
 The misuse of an Assignment of Benefits agreement by contractors is a very real threat.
 To help combat this we have a team of professionals on call to help homeowners restore their homes by hiring qualified, vetted professionals.
-Learn more about Assignment of Benefits (AOB).
-Also be sure to download a free guide containing important information on how to research and hire a contractor,
+Reach out to your Claims Examiner or Customer Advocate for more information on our vendor network.

 Our goal is to help return your family to the life you enjoyed before the storm.
 We know neighbors are out there helping each other, and we're proud to be Floridians.
 Use our comments section below and post a good deed.
 It helps us all to focus on the positive in the wake of a storm.